acourtneybrown/1password-workflow/README.md

 # <img src='Workflow/icon.png' width='45' align='center' alt='icon'> 1Password Alfred Workflow

-Search and open 1Password items
+Search and open 1Password items.

+**This fork differs from the official Alfred 1Password workflow by including the vault name for each item as a query parameter (`op_vault=...`) in the generated URL opened by the browser**

 [⤓ Install on the Alfred Gallery](https://alfred.app/workflows/alfredapp/1password)